frartenzo/stgraph-project/README.md

 ⚠️ This project is licensed under CC BY-NC-ND 4.0.
 Use is permitted **only for research or educational purposes**.
-All other rights are reserved by the author.
+All other rights are reserved by the authors.